 The family expresses its appreciation to Dr. Fuld, the infusion room nurses, and the entire VA medical staff in both White River Junction, VT and Orlando, FL for the tender care provided Dad over his three-and-a-half-year battle with cancer.
 Up until his last VA visit, Dad never failed to express his heartfelt appreciation to everyone he came in contact with for their service to veterans.

 A Mass of Christian Burial will be celebrated at St. Rose of Lima Catholic Church on Saturday, February 1, 2020, at 11:00, with Father Mark Dollard Officiating.
 The family will receive friends and family at the church 30 minutes prior to the service.
 A celebration of Ned’s life will follow at Maplewood Golf Club in Bethlehem, NH.
 In keeping with Ned’s spirit, the family suggests wearing golf attire or accessories to the service.
 In lieu of flowers the family suggests anyone wishing to contribute make a donation to St. Rose of Lima Church, 77 Clay Street, Littleton, NH 03561, or the Bethlehem Library, 2245 Main Street, Bethlehem, NH 03574.

-To send flowers to Ned's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ned Dale Johnson, please visit our floral store.